The Mighty Downfall of FTX

 This was a painful lesson for investors, one that we hope doesn’t get repeated.
 What’s important to note is that the industry will regain strength and improve over time.
 People will educate themselves about innovation like self-hosted wallets and cold storage.
 Exchanges will adopt a proof-of-reserves mentality and be more transparent with their assets.
 In fact, customers will come to expect it.

 FTX’s demise is another example of centralized players operating in crypto who led investors astray.
 There’s a reason why many DeFi lending protocols remain unscathed.
-It’s because all of the inner workings are transparent so it’s easy to peer around corners and spot dangers before they happen.
+It’s because all of the inner workings are transparent so it’s easy to spot dangers before they happen.
 That way, the writing is on the wall (or on chain) and we can avoid colossal failures that spread contagion like wildfire.

 Ether Capital Webinar 💻